iamkevingreen/Orion-Starter/README.md

 Navigate to `server/fixtures.js` to change the default admin settings to whatever you want for the initial user

+#### Working Locally

+If you are working locally and do not wish to use things like Kadira/S3 please comment them out, otherwise you'll need to create an `env.js` file where you store your local environment variables.

 ### Additional Configuration

 #### Kadira